microsoftgraph/dotnet-aad-query-sample/README.md

 ## Prerequisites

 - Either [Visual Studio (>v16.8)](https://aka.ms/vsdownload) *or* [Visual Studio Code](https://code.visualstudio.com/) with [.NET 7.0 SDK](https://dotnet.microsoft.com/download/dotnet/7.0) and [C# for Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp)
-- An Azure Active Directory (Azure AD) tenant.
-For more information, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
+- A Microsoft Entra ID tenant.
+For more information, see [How to get an Microsoft Entra ID tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
-- A user account in your Azure AD tenant.
+- A user account in your Microsoft Entra ID tenant.
 This sample will not work with a personal Microsoft account (formerly Windows Live account).
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.

 ## Registration